Tips for Scaling Your Startup Sales Process

 “You’ll actually find that frequently your current customers know other people who are like them and would also be a good fit,” Daher said.
 “In some cases, they may be competitors of those customers, but generally speaking, they’re very interested and open to making those intros because you’re a small, scrappy startup and they want to help you out.”

-But first hires that you need to make may not necessarily be your long-term sales leaders.
+But the people you first hire may not necessarily be your long-term sales leaders.

 “Managing a large, high-performing sales team is very different than being the first sales rep at a company who’s selling a product for the first time,” Daher said.
 “I would rather focus on someone who will work with you to scale, help you write the playbook, and be great on the phone.
 I wouldn't overfit on significant management experience or whatever in the first sales hire.”